michcao/media_analyses/Lorde/README.md

 In thinking about why I like what I like and what it is about Lorde's music that connects with me, I realized that I didn't even know the answer to a basic question: is her music happy or sad?
 This [NPR article](https://www.npr.org/2018/08/31/638897130/lorde-is-the-21st-centurys-author-of-adolescent-evolution) describes her as minimalistic and dark pop, while this [Reddit thread](https://www.reddit.com/r/lorde/comments/gojch3/happy_songs/) decides her music is "happy sad, kind of like nostalgia."
 Was I drawn to her happy-sadness, nostalgia, or another emotion I couldn't yet identify?

-Before [Lorde's next album is released](https://www.nme.com/en_asia/news/music/lordes-third-album-title-is-inspired-by-her-trip-to-antarctica-2840657), I wanted to see if I could find an answer to this question.
-For this analysis, I will be using R to analyze the Pure Heroine and Melodrama albums, and ignoring her EP's for simplicity and to prevent duplication.
+I wanted to see if I could find an answer to this question before [her next album is released](https://www.nme.com/en_asia/news/music/lordes-third-album-title-is-inspired-by-her-trip-to-antarctica-2840657).
+For this analysis, I will be using R to analyze the Pure Heroine and Melodrama albums, and ignoring any EP's for simplicity and to prevent duplication.

 ## Loading Lyrics with Genius